nicomfe/node-design-patterns/src/creational/factoryMethod/README.md

 For example, both Truck and Ship classes should implement the Transport interface, which declares a method called deliver.
 Each class implements this method differently: trucks deliver cargo by land, ships deliver cargo by sea.
 The factory method in the RoadLogistics class returns truck objects, whereas the factory method in the SeaLogistics class returns ships.

 The code that uses the factory method (often called the client code) doesn’t see a difference between the actual products returned by various subclasses.
 The client treats all the products as abstract Transport.
 The client knows that all transport objects are supposed to have the deliver method, but exactly how it works isn’t important to the client.

+## Relations with other patterns

+Many designs start by using Factory Method (less complicated and more customizable via subclasses) and evolve toward Abstract Factory, Prototype, or Builder (more flexible, but more complicated).

+Abstract Factory classes are often based on a set of Factory Methods, but you can also use Prototype to compose the methods on these classes.

+You can use Factory Method along with Iterator to let collection subclasses return different types of iterators that are compatible with the collections.

+Prototype isn’t based on inheritance, so it doesn’t have its drawbacks.
+On the other hand, Prototype requires a complicated initialization of the cloned object.
+Factory Method is based on inheritance but doesn’t require an initialization step.

+Factory Method is a specialization of Template Method.
+At the same time, a Factory Method may serve as a step in a large Template Method.